openturns/openturns/paper/paper.md

 # Features

-OpenTURNS provides a wide range of multivariate probabilistic modeling
-features: more than 60 continuous and discrete distributions, including extreme-value distributions, copula-based models (more than 15 copulas), and distribution transformations (such as truncation, conditioning, mixture, push-forward, and distribution algebra).
+OpenTURNS provides a wide range of easy to build multivariate probabilistic models: more than 60 continuous and discrete distributions, including extreme-value distributions, copula-based models (more than 15 copulas), and distribution transformations (such as truncation, conditioning, mixture, push-forward, and distribution algebra).